Yandex Cloud

 To learn how to get host FQDN, see this guide.

-2. In the Device list, select SCRAM-SHA-256 (type of password encryption when connecting to the DB).
+2. In the Device list, select the SCRAM-SHA-256 password encryption type for the connection.

-3. Under Authentication, specify the DB username and password.
+3. Under Authentication, specify the database user name and password.

 5. On the SSL tab: